OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

    :figwidth: 90%
    :alt: InstallVersion

-If you are running Oxygen or Photon already, then you can check for updates at ``Help --> Check for Updates``.
+If you are running a reasonably up-to-date version already, then you can check for updates at ``Help --> Check for Updates``.

 **Note:** Eclipse requires JRE 21 or later to install, but we will **NOT** be using JRE 21 for projects.